Taylor Edmonds enjoys National Theatre Wales’ provocative production of English as part of Cardiff’s Festival of Voice.

 English takes language, in its many forms, and dissects its very foundations.
-The provocative production, a collaboration between National Theatre Wales, Quarantine and Wales Millenium Centre, encourages its audience to open up into a conversation about language from a global perspective, along with the barriers and limitations it presents.
+The provocative production, a collaboration between National Theatre Wales, Quarantine and Wales Millennium Centre, encourages its audience to open up into a conversation about language from a global perspective, along with the barriers and limitations it presents.

 Through an A-Z of carefully selected words, Cardiff-based performer Jonny Cotsen, pauses where he feels appropriate, using words as a catalyst to tell his own stories of life as a deaf man, and leaves space for the audience to share their own experiences.
 This innovative, improvisational approach means that each performance has room to stray off course.
 To some degree, the direction the conversation will take is in the hands of the audience.